Ariah3/Ariah3/README.md

 These are some of the key skills I've developed along my journey:

 - Programming Languages currently learning: Pthon, Java, HTML, SQL
+- Knowledge with SPSS, Excel
+- Confident in presenting

 ## Get in Touch